Accretion disk: Magnetic fields and jets

 Accretion disks are usually assumed to be threaded by the external magnetic fields present in the interstellar medium.
 These fields are typically weak (about few micro-Gauss), but they can get anchored to the matter in the disk, because of its high electrical conductivity, and carried inward toward the central star.
 This process can concentrate the magnetic flux around the centre of the disk giving rise to very strong magnetic fields.
 Formation of powerful astrophysical jets along the rotation axis of accretion disks requires a large scale poloidal magnetic field in the inner regions of the disk.

 Such magnetic fields may be advected inward from the interstellar medium or generated by a magnetic dynamo within the disk.
 Magnetic fields strengths at least of order 100 Gauss seem necessary for the magneto-centrifugal mechanism to launch powerful jets.
-There are problems, however, in carrying external magnetic flux inward towards the central star of the disk.
+There are problems, however, in carrying external magnetic flux inward toward the central star of the disk.
 High electric conductivity dictates that the magnetic field is frozen into the matter which is being accreted onto the central object with a slow velocity.
 However, the plasma is not a perfect electric conductor, so there is always some degree of dissipation.
 The magnetic field diffuses away faster than the rate at which it is being carried inward by accretion of matter.
 A simple solution is assuming a viscosity much larger than the magnetic diffusivity in the disk.
-However, numerical simulations, and theoretical models, show that the viscosity and magnetic diffusivity have almost the same order of magnitude in magneto-rotationally turbulent disks.
+However, numerical simulations and theoretical models show that the viscosity and magnetic diffusivity have almost the same order of magnitude in magneto-rotationally turbulent disks.

 Some other factors may possibly affect the advection/diffusion rate: reduced turbulent magnetic diffusion on the surface layers; reduction of the Shakura–Sunyaev viscosity by magnetic fields; and the generation of large scale fields by small scale MHD turbulence –a large scale dynamo.
-In fact, a combination of different mechanisms might be responsible for efficiently carrying the external field inwards towards the central parts of the disk where the jet is launched.
+In fact, a combination of different mechanisms might be responsible for efficiently carrying the external field inward toward the central parts of the disk where the jet is launched.
 Magnetic buoyancy, turbulent pumping and turbulent diamagnetism exemplify such physical phenomena invoked to explain such efficient concentration of external fields.